Unless otherwise agreed upon, these are my general working practices and policies.

 I make it a policy to be flexible with the needs of the project though.
 If you have questions or special requests, just ask.
 I'm usually pretty flexible.

 I schedule my time on a day rate, a “day” being 10 hours with a meal break and occasional breathers.
-My standard hours are 11a - 9p, but I’m flexible.
-If half-days or hourly work are necessary, we'll coordinate details.
+I generally get started around 10 or 11am, and end my day around 8 or 9pm, but I’m flexible.
+If odd hours, half-days, or hourly work are necessary, we can coordinate the details.

 Dates are not confirmed until you put down a deposit.
 Once we agree on a schedule, I will temporarily hold those dates while you send over a deposit.
 Once received, I'll let you know and lock down my schedule.
 Sometimes third-party studios also take a deposit (we'll have talked about it if that's a factor).